 So I am very clear that Sadhguru isn’t particularly aligned with any political side or party.
 Forget a Guru being aligned, no spiritual seeker can be so aligned because they are after all very limited identities of our personality.
 The personality which we want to be free of.

 So, if you are wondering about this then here are just a few points that I want to share.
+And on these points I make my overall Judgement call about Sadhguru’s political alignment,

 During the 2014 elections